 Rather than going through individual features, we wanted to share the main areas of the dashboard experience that we’re looking to improve.
-Some of these have recently had new features released, and others are going to be receiving updates in the coming months that we think you’ll really enjoy.
+Some of these have recently had new features released, others are going to be receiving updates in the coming months that we think you’ll really enjoy.

 Quicker / Better Analysis